moeputt/LoL/diffusion/README.md

-Find the weights of the LoRAs here https://huggingface.co/datasets/XXXX/YYYY
+Soon, you can find the weights of the LoRAs here https://huggingface.co/datasets/XXXX/YYYY

 data_generation contains code for generating the LoRA datasets.